Titles and Roles

 - Emory University School of Medicine

-Howa Yeung, MD, MSc, is an Assistant Professor in the Department of Dermatology at Emory University School of Medicine.
+Howa Yeung, MD, MSc, is assistant professor in the Department of Dermatology at Emory University School of Medicine.
 A board certified dermatologist, Dr. Yeung specializes in the treatment of melanoma and other skin cancers.

 Dr. Yeung is a member of American Academy of Dermatology, Society for Investigative Dermatology, Atlanta Association for Dermatology and Dermatologic Surgery, and Gay and Lesbian Dermatology Association.

 Dr. Yeung obtained his medical degree from New York University School of Medicine in New York, NY.
 He completed his medical internship at Yale-New Haven Hospital in New Haven, Connecticut, and his residency in dermatology at Emory University School of Medicine in Atlanta, Georgia.
 He completed a Dermatoepidemiology NRSA Research Fellowship at University of Pennsylvania in Philadelphia, Pennsylvania.
 After residency, he completed his Master of Science in Clinical Research from Emory University Laney Graduate School.